storj/storj/docs/design/garbage-collection.md

     - no need for the satellite to track deleted pieces for each storage node (except for audit purposes)
     - More robust against nodes and uplinks that are not trustworthy
     - possibility to use a Bloom filter
+- We also had the idea of using two bloom filters (one containing pieces that should be deleted, one for pieces that should not be deleted), but that could potentially give us a false positive for deleting a piece.
+We definitely shouldn't delete useful pieces, so this would be too risky.

 ### Bloom filter
 - **n**: number of elements in the set